Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 How SelfDecode Uses Imputation

 For critical medical genes and high-impact variants, SelfDecode relies on directly tested genetic data, not imputed results.
+This approach balances broad genetic insight, high accuracy, and responsible interpretation of medical risk.

 Can I See Which SNPs Are Used for Imputation?